devshehan/devshehan/README.md

 ### Hey...
 What's up?

-I am Shehaan Avishka, and I am developer, from 🇱🇰 Ambalangoda, Sri Lanka
+I am Shehaan Avishka, a developer from Ambalangoda, Sri Lanka. 🇱🇰 "

 ### About me